Cyclone (programming language): Pointer types

-Here, strlen bounds itself by the length of the array passed to it, thus not going over the actual length.
+Here, strlen bounds itself by the length of the array passed to it.
 Each of the kinds of pointer type can be safely cast to each of the others, and arrays and strings are automatically cast to ? by the compiler.
 (Casting from ? to * invokes a bounds check, and casting from ? to @ invokes both a NULL check and a bounds check.
 Casting from * to ? results in no checks whatsoever; the resulting ? pointer has a size of 1.)

 Dangling pointers and region analysis

 Consider the following code, in C: